 Risk factors for adenomyosis include:

-- Prior uterine surgery, such as a C-section or fibroid removal
+- Prior uterine surgery, such as C-section, fibroid removal, or dilatation and curettage (D&C)

 - Middle age